Your First-Time Homebuyer Questions Answered

 Becoming a recognized first-time homebuyer can be murky due to confusion surrounding the definition.
-We are here to answer some of your questions and clear up some definitions.
+We are here to answer some of your questions and clear up the definition of a first-time homebuyer.

 There is a difference between being considered a first-time homebuyer based on a 3-year period and a 36-month period.
 As an example, if your previous home ownership ended in May of 2020, using the 3-year rule, you would become eligible to purchase another home in January 2024.
 In reality, if the more accurate 36-month rule is applied, your eligibility would be in May 2023.
 As you can see, this could cause a borrower to wait up to a year longer to be qualified as a first time home buyer.